The Best DIY hacks to keep your kitchen on trend in 2025

 Soft Furnishings

 From curtains to seat pads, the fabrics of your kitchen are easy to replace yourself.
-So choose some darker greens and blues to set against your existing kitchen and bring those more dramatic tones in.
+So, choose some darker greens and blues to set against your existing kitchen and bring in those more dramatic tones.

 Use Contrast

-Whether or not dark tones work for you, creating a contrast is a big trend for 2021 kitchens.
-This look works as well with pastel shades as moody ones so it’s a very accessible trend.
+Whether or not dark tones work for you, creating a contrast is a big trend for 2025 kitchens.
+This look works as well with pastel shades as moody ones, so it’s a very accessible trend.
 And with such an extensive range of specialist paints out there, it’s never been easier to achieve.

 Cabinets

-Paint your cabinet doors and fascias.
-If your cabinets are panelled, you can paint contrasting colours within the doors themselves, or go two tone between floor and wall units to build contrast.
-The great thing about this is that you can refresh the look again and again without a huge price tag!
+Paint your cabinet doors and fascias to keep your kitchen on trend in 2025.
+If your cabinets are panelled, try using contrasting colours on the doors or opting for a two-tone finish between floor and wall units to build visual interest.
+This budget-friendly update lets you refresh your look repeatedly without a huge price tag

 Kitchen Island